 All youth, grades 6-12, are welcome to join us for youth group!
 Middle School and High School students are invited to stay after worship for lunch, games, choir, and conversation about what it means to follow Jesus Christ in our world today.
 Usually our gatherings finish around 2:30pm.
 Monthly we gather in the evenings instead; we share dinner and Compline - a service of bedtime prayer.
 Youth also gather occasionally for service projects, retreats, and fun outings.
 Please check our newsletter here for current information.

 A music program is one way in which children and young people deepen their sense of community, learn to sing, and learn to be worship leaders.
-Our children's choir program, for ages 3 through 5th grade, is held on Wednesday afternoons from 4:15 pm - 5:30 pm from September through May.
-After choir practice, children and their families gather for dinner in Fellowship Hall.
-A main dish is provided, families contribute side-dishes and desserts, and children take over the room.
-It’s great fun, and all are truly welcome!
+Our children's choir program, for preschool children through the 5th grade, is held on Wednesday afternoons at 5:45pm.

-Our Book Group meets in members’ homes once a month at 1:00 pm on a Thursday.
+Our Book Group meets in either at the church or in members’ homes once a month, generally around 10am on a Wednesday near the beginning of the month.
 While the location varies, the dedication to lively discussion does not.
 The group has tackled a wide range of books, including THE MARS ROOM by Rachel Kushner, INTO THE BEAUTIFUL NORTH by Luis Alberto Urrea, and HOMEGOING by Yaa Gyasi, just to name a few.